Looming Musk-Twitter legal battle hammers company shares - KESQ

 Associated Press

-NEW YORK (AP) — Shares of Twitter slid more than 6% at the opening bell Monday after billionaire Elon Musk said that he was abandoning his $44 billion bid for the company and the social media platform vowed to challenge Musk in court to uphold the agreement.
+NEW YORK (AP) — Shares of Twitter slid more than 7% in the first day of trading after billionaire Elon Musk said that he was abandoning his $44 billion bid for the company and the social media platform vowed to challenge Musk in court to uphold the agreement.

 Musk alleged Friday that Twitter has failed to provide enough information about the number of fake accounts it has.
 However, Twitter said last month that it was making available to Musk a “ fire hose ” of raw data on hundreds of millions of daily tweets when he raised the issue again after announcing that he would buy the social media platform.